Estimate Rate of Change – Linear approach

-The tool determines linear estimates of retreat or thinning rates for exposure age data in a horizontal or vertical transect.
+The iceTEA tool estimates linear rates of change for exposure age data in a horizontal or vertical transect, principally designed for rates of ice margin retreat and thinning.
 Least-squares regression is applied randomly to normally-distributed exposure ages through a Monte Carlo simulation.
 The results can then be plotted as a probability distribution and as a transect, with or without the corresponding exposure ages.

 Details are described here: Jones et al., 2019, Quaternary Geochronology (preprint version here).